Azure/azure-support-scripts/VMRecovery/ResourceManager/README.md

             `.\Restore-AzureRMOriginalVM.PS1  -ResourceGroup <ResourceGroup> -VmName <-VmName> -SubID <SUBID> -FixedOsDiskUri <FixedOsDiskUri>` This will be provided in the console output plus Log after executing first step>
             After the OS Disk has been recovered, execute the Restore-AzureRMOriginalVM.PS1
 ## Version of Rescue VM
-- For Windows Rescue VM is created with the latest version of 2016 image(GUI)
+- For Windows, the rescue VM is created from the Windows Server 2016 version 1607 build 14393 marketplace image that includes the Desktop Experience.
-- For Linux   Rescue VM is created with the latest version of Canonical.UbuntuServer.16.04-LTS.latest
+- For Linux, the rescue VM is created from the Canonical Ubuntu Server 16.04 LTS marketplace image.

 ## To get help on the scripts and its parameters run the following